-OPERS maintains a cost-sharing, multiple-employer defined benefit post-employment health care plan, which includes a medical plan, prescription drug program, and Medicare Part B premium reimbursement to qualifying members of both the Traditional Pension and the Combined plans.
-Members of the Member-Directed Plan do not qualify for ancillary benefits, including post-employment health care coverage.
+OPERS maintains a cost-sharing, multiple-employer defined benefit post-employment health care plan.
+For qualifying members of the Traditional Pension and the Combined plans, this plan includes a medical plan, prescription drug program, and Medicare Part B premium reimbursement.
+Those belonging to the Member-Directed Plan do not qualify for ancillary benefits, including post-employment health care coverage.

-In order to qualify for post-employment health care coverage, age-and-service retirees under the Traditional Pension and Combined Plans must have 10 or more years of qualifying Ohio service credit.
+In order to qualify for post-employment health care coverage, age-and-service retirees under the Traditional Pension and Combined plans must have 10 or more years of qualifying Ohio service credit.
 Health care coverage for disability benefit recipients and qualified survivor benefit recipients is available.
-The health care coverage provided by OPERS meets the definition of an Other Post Employment Benefit (OPEB) as described in GASB Statement No. 45.
+The health care coverage provided by OPERS meets the definition of an Other Post-Employment Benefit (OPEB) as described in GASB Statement No. 45.

 The Ohio Revised Code permits, but does not mandate, OPERS to provide OPEB benefits to its eligible members and beneficiaries.
 Authority to establish and amend benefits is provided in Chapter 145 of the Ohio Revised Code.
-OPERS issues a stand-alone financial report that may be obtained by writing to OPERS, 277 East Town Street, Columbus, Ohio 43215-4642 or by calling (614) 222-5601 or (800) 222-7377.

-Funding Policy - The Ohio Revised Code provides statutory authority requiring public employers to fund post-retirement health care through their contributions to OPERS.
-A portion of each employer's contribution to OPERS is set aside for the funding of post-retirement health care benefits.
-The 2010 local government employer contribution rate was 14.00 percent of covered payroll.
-The Ohio Revised Code currently limits the employer contribution to a rate not to exceed 14.00 percent of covered payroll for local government employers.
-Active members do not make contributions to the OPEB Plan.
+The Ohio Revised Code provides statutory authority requiring public employers to fund post-retirement health care through their contributions to OPERS.
+A portion of each employer's contribution to OPERS is set aside for the funding of post-retirement benefits.

+Employer contribution rates are expressed as a percentage of the covered payroll of active members.
+In 2010, local government employer units contributed at 14 percent of covered payroll.
+The Ohio Revised Code currently limits the employer contribution to a rate not to exceed 14 percent of covered payroll for state and local employer units.